abukowski21/SAMI3-GITM-python/README.md

 Source code for publications can be found in the src_PUBLICATIONS folder.
 A README in that folder will direct you where to look for the source scripts for each paper which has used this repository.

+Additional information on published results (including conference preceedings) should be added eventually, though reach out if you cannot wait.

 ## Contributing/Licensing